Endoreduplication: Oogenesis and embryonic development

-Endoreplication is commonly observed in cells responsible for the nourishment and protection of oocytes and embryos.
+Endoreduplication is commonly observed in cells responsible for the nourishment and protection of oocytes and embryos.
 It has been suggested that increased gene copy number might allow for the mass production of proteins required to meet the metabolic demands of embryogenesis and early development.
-Consistent with this notion, mutation of the Myc oncogene in Drosophila follicle cells results in reduced endoreplication and abortive oogenesis.
-However, reduction of endoreplication in maize endosperm has limited effect on the accumulation of starch and storage proteins, suggesting that the nutritional requirements of the developing embryo may involve the nucleotides that comprise the polyploid genome rather than the proteins it encodes.
+Consistent with this notion, mutation of the Myc oncogene in Drosophila follicle cells results in reduced endoreduplication and abortive oogenesis.
+However, reduction of endoreduplication in maize endosperm has limited effect on the accumulation of starch and storage proteins, suggesting that the nutritional requirements of the developing embryo may involve the nucleotides that comprise the polyploid genome rather than the proteins it encodes.

 Buffering the genome

-Another hypothesis is that endoreplication buffers against DNA damage and mutation because it provides extra copies of important genes.
+Another hypothesis is that endoreduplication buffers against DNA damage and mutation because it provides extra copies of important genes.
 However, this notion is purely speculative and there is limited evidence to the contrary.
 For example, analysis of polyploid yeast strains suggests that they are more sensitive to radiation than diploid strains.